Disability in ancient Rome

 Ancient Romans with disabilities were recorded in the personal, medical, and legal writing of the period.
 While some disabled people were sought as slaves, others with disabilities that are now recognized by modern medicine were not considered disabled.
-Some disabilities were deemed more acceptable than others, either as honorable characteristics or as traits that increased morality.
+Some disabilities were deemed more acceptable than others; while some were viewed as honorable characteristics or traits that increased morality, others, especially congenital conditions, resulted in infanticide.
+Rendering someone disabled was also used as a punishment.
+Some mobility aids, such as early prosthetics, have been documented.
 Small, scattered medical references contain the only direct acknowledgments of disability.

 Medical opinion

 Soranus of Ephesus (a Methodic doctor who worked in Rome) wrote in his extant treatise on gynaecology that only certain children were worth raising, listing the various tests one could perform on a child to identify disabilities which might render them not worthy in his opinion.
 The treatise also states that the physical and mental fitness of a midwife or wet nurse also needed to be assessed by parents.

 The later Roman physician Galen also discussed people with disabilities in his works on anatomy, claiming that both physical and mental impairments resulted from physical imbalances of the four humors.
 As such, he held to the traditional triad of melancholy, mania, and phrenitis as the three categories of mental disorder.

-Romans separated disabilities by their functional consequences, and some disabled people were considered more capable then others.
+Romans separated disabilities by their functional consequences, and some disabled people were considered more capable than others.
 Wealth and class also determined the impact a disability had on a Roman citizen's daily life.

 Roman doctors had a variety of terms to describe different degrees of optical impairment.
 Aulus Cornelius Celsus in his treatise On Medicine (De Medicina), devoted a chapter to the subject of common eye infections, disease, problems, and their cures.

 For women, medical approaches to mental illnesses were considered separate and uniquely different than men's.